Olivia (name)

 Olivia is a feminine given name in the English language.
 It is derived from Latin oliva, olive.
-Both Oliva and Olivia were Latinate forms in use in English speaking countries as early as the thirteenth century.
+Both Oliva and Olivia were Latinate forms in use in English-speaking countries as early as the 13th century.
 Olive was in common use as a vernacular form.
-Though not invented by William Shakespeare, the name was popularized by a character in the Twelfth Night.
+Though not invented by William Shakespeare, the name was popularized by a character in Twelfth Night.

-Olivia has been a popular name throughout the English-speaking world since the mid-1990s, and has been one of the most popular given names for baby girls in the United Kingdom for much of that time.
-In 2021, it topped Babycenter's top 100 and was the third most popular name for girls in Australia.
-Olivia was the most popular name for girls in both the United States and the United Kingdom in 2020.
-It has also been among the most popular names for girls in many other European countries, Canada and New Zealand in recent years.